nnguy152/react-cheatsheet/components.md

   }
   ```

-  - Container: Class components that render presentational components and pass them data via props (has state, which allows components to be reusable and encapsulated).
+  _Container_: Class components that render presentational components and pass them data via props (has state, which allows components to be reusable and encapsulated).
 Usually has a constructor to assign state.

   ```
   class Welcome extends Component {